platformio/platformio-core/docs/userguide/cmd_test.rst

 Process specified environments.
 More details :option:`platformio run --environment`

 .. option::
-    -i, --ignore
+    --skip

-Ignore tests where the name matches with specified pattern.
+Skip over tests where the name matches specified patterns.
 More than one option/pattern is allowed.

 .. list-table::